The pink guide to adoption for lesbians and gay men

 How easy is it for lesbian and gay couples to adopt?
 Can we adopt jointly?
 Is the adoption process any different from heterosexual adoption?
 Is it true that only “hard-to-place” children get placed with lesbians and gay men?

-If you are asking yourselves these questions, The pink guide to adoption is definitely the right reading for you.
+If you are asking yourselves these questions, this is the book for you.
 It is an essential step-by-step guide for lesbians and gay men who are considering adoption in the UK, whether as single parents or jointly.

-A must for any lesbian or gay man wishing to adopt, it will also provide insights for social workers on what lesbian and gay adopters offer as prospective adoptive parents.
+This is a must for any lesbian or gay man wishing to adopt, it also provides insights for social workers on what lesbian and gay adopters offer as prospective adoptive parents.

 I would say before you even start the process, get some experience of looking after children.
 We are teachers, so we had a lot but teaching is still different from parenting.
 We did a lot of babysitting for our friends to get some more experience.